 International Students

 International students are an essential and valuable part of the NMSU community.
-International students enjoy all the rights, privileges, and protections of domestic students.
-They are subject to all the same responsibilities and regulations as their fellow domestic students.
-However, some special policies apply only to international students.
-The Office of International Student and Scholar Services (ISSS) ensures requirements are met and explains university standards for admission.
+International students are subject to different responsibilities than domestic students and must ensure to follow federal regulations to maintain their status.
+The Office of International Student and Scholar Services (ISSS) ensures these requirements are met and works with international students to maintain their immigration status.
 Some students not seeking degrees, such as international exchange students, may work directly with the Office of Education Abroad.

 Federal Regulations